shridhivyah/Object_detection/README.md

-# Object_Detection_demo_LIVE
-This is the code for the "How to do Object Detection with OpenCV" live session by Siraj Raval on Youtube

-##Overview

-This is the code for [this](https://www.youtube.com/watch?v=OnWIYI6-4Ss) video on Youtube by Siraj Raval.
-We'll use OpenCV to detect a strawberry in an image.
-We'll perform a series of operations which i've documented in the code to eventually highlight the biggest strawberry in an image and then draw a green circle around it.
+ I'll use OpenCV to detect a strawberry in an image and perform a series of operations which i've documented in the code to eventually     highlight the biggest strawberry in an image and then draw a green circle around it.

 ##Dependencies

 * openCV